-Tulips in Biltmore’s Walled Garden: A Brief History Posted on February 6, 2020 at 12:00 am.Written by Amy Dangelico Each spring, thousands upon thousands of beautiful and brightly colored tulips fill the formal flowerbeds of Biltmore’s Walled Garden.
-Their vivid hues are a favorite part of the season for many guests.
-But preparation for the show actually begins long before warmer weather arrives.
-According to Parker Andes, director of Horticulture: “Planting for spring in the Walled Garden begins months before you see the results.
-One reason we get continuous color is because we plant several varieties of up to six bulbs per hole!“ In honor of this seasonal celebration, let’s take a look at the history of tulips in Biltmore’s Walled Garden.
-The Vegetable and Flower Garden (now the Walled Garden), cica 1895 The Vegetable and Flower Garden Landscape architect Frederick Law Olmsted originally envisioned the Walled Garden as a multipurpose space, providing fine fruits and vegetables as well as fresh flowers for Biltmore House.
+Tulips in Biltmore’s Walled Garden: A Brief History Posted on February 6, 2020 at 12:00 am.Written by Amy Dangelico Each spring, thousands upon thousands of beautiful and brightly colored tulips fill the formal flowerbeds of Biltmore’s Walled Garden pattern beds.
+But preparation for the vibrant showcase actually begins long before warmer weather arrives!
+In fact, planting for spring in the Walled Garden begins months before you see the results.
+One reason we get continuous color is that we plant several varieties of up to six bulbs per hole!
+Let’s take a look at the history of tulips in Biltmore’s Walled Garden.
+The Vegetable and Flower Garden (now the Walled Garden), cica 1895 Change of Plans: The Vegetable and Flower Garden Landscape architect Frederick Law Olmsted originally envisioned the Walled Garden as a multipurpose space, providing fine fruits and vegetables as well as fresh flowers for Biltmore House.
 The design was inspired by English kitchen gardens, which were often walled to protect them from wind and wild animals.
 George Vanderbilt, however, did not share this vision.
 Instead, he thought the Walled Garden should be one of “ornament, not utility.”
 While fruits and vegetables were grown there intermittently, most of them were gradually phased out over time.
-Tulips in the Walled Garden, circa 1930 The Earliest Hint of Tulips It is difficult to say exactly when tulips made their debut in the Walled Garden.
+Honoring Vanderbilt’s Dutch Heritage Tulips have served as a status symbol for the Dutch since the height of “Tulip Mania” in the mid-1600s when speculation on rare bulbs created an investment bubble and the price of one bulb was equal to ten years of income.
+The showy flower was perhaps chosen for the dramatic beds of the Walled Garden as an homage to the Dutch heritage of the Vanderbilts—and the term “Biltmore.”
+Fun Fact: Biltmore’s name derives from “Bildt,” the town in Holland where George Vanderbilt’s ancestors originated, and “more,” an Old English word for open, rolling land.
+Tulips in the Walled Garden, circa 1930 First Signs of Tulips in the Walled Garden It is difficult to say exactly when tulips first made their debut in the Walled Garden.
 However, one letter in our archives tells us the blooming bulbs have been planted there for almost a century.
 On April 14, 1922, Estate Superintendent Chauncey Beadle wrote to Cornelia Vanderbilt: “The tulips in the walled garden are so glorious that we are trying out an experiment of sending you a box today by express for Easter.
 We shall hope they will bring you something of their original beauty and charm to make Easter even more wonderful.
-Spring is very much advanced here, even the yellow rambler roses are opening.“ The showy flower was perhaps chosen for the dramatic beds of the Walled Garden as an homage to the Dutch heritage of the Vanderbilts—and the term “Biltmore.”
-The name selected for the family’s country retreat derives from “Bildt,” the town in Holland where George Vanderbilt’s ancestors originated, and “more,” an Old English word for open, rolling land.
-Tulips have served as a status symbol for the Dutch since the height of “Tulipmania” in the mid-1600s when speculation on rare bulbs created an investment bubble and the price of one bulb was equal to ten years of income.
-Tulips in the Walled Garden delight guests year after year.
-The Tradition Continues Tulips in Biltmore’s Walled Garden have long been a favorite element of the season.
+Spring is very much advanced here, even the yellow rambler roses are opening.“ Situated between Biltmore House and the Conservatory, the Walled Garden features geometric pattern beds that come alive with vibrant hues of tulips each spring.
+The Tradition of Tulips Continues Tulips in Biltmore’s Walled Garden have long been a favorite element of the season.
 Even before Biltmore House opened to the public in 1930, the Vanderbilts allowed some public access to the area a few days a week during spring so that locals and out-of-state visitors alike could enjoy estate gardens in bloom.
 This tradition continues today with Spring at Biltmore, our seasonal celebration of the estate’s ever-changing progression of springtime blooms.
-Plan your visit today and join us as we delight in the more than 80,000 tulip bulbs that lend their dramatic color to the Walled Garden.
+Plan your visit today and join us as we delight in the more than 80,000 tulip bulbs that lend their dramatic color to the Walled Garden!

 Top 5 Downton Abbey-Related Activities at Biltmore Posted on November 7, 2019 at 1:33 pm.Written by Amy Dangelico Downton Abbey: The Exhibition ended September 7, 2020.
 Please enjoy this archived content.
 From November 8, 2019 through April 7, 2020, Biltmore is hosting Downton Abbey: The Exhibition, an immersive, must-see event that pays homage to the show.
 The multimedia display in Amherst at Deerpark includes holograms, video, and life-size imagery—plus some of the series’ most recognizable sets, including Mrs. Patmore’s kitchen and the gossip-fueled servants’ quarters.
 The estate has a variety of additional offerings that connect to the exhibition.
 Here are our top 5 picks: The limited-time exhibition continues in Antler Hill Village with costumes on display at The Biltmore Legacy.
 5. Costumes at The Biltmore Legacy Downton Abbey: The Exhibition itself extends to The Biltmore Legacy in Antler Hill Village where more than 50 official costumes from the series’ six-season run—worn by actors such as Michelle Dockery, Hugh Bonneville, and Dame Maggie Smith—will be on display.
 Stroll through lush late summer blooms in the Walled Garden 4.
 Stroll Through Stunning Gardens In one episode of the series, Lord and Lady Grantham had the delightful task of presiding over the annual village flower show.
 While visiting Biltmore, be sure to stroll through our four-acre English-style Walled Garden filled with roses and a glorious mix of summer annuals and perennials, exotic grasses, and more–and don’t miss the glass-roofed Conservatory that houses hundreds of tropical specimens.
 Our charming estate shops offer a wide range of Downton Abbey-inspired items, including a variety of lovely tea sets.
 3. Downton Abbey-Inspired Products For a limited-time, shops throughout the estate are offering a variety of Downton-inspired items.
 Browse fashions such as fascinators, jewelry, scarves, hat pins, and more—inspired by the styles worn by characters in the show.
 Tea sets, books, and additional accessories relating to the era are also available.
 Our newest tour takes you into rarely seen areas of Biltmore House, such as fascinating parts of the Sub-Basement.
 2. The Biltmore House Backstairs Tour Developed exclusively to coincide with Downton Abbey: The Exhibition, The Biltmore House Backstairs Tour is a brand new behind-the-scenes tour.
 Hear the fascinating stories of those who worked and lived on the estate while visiting rarely seen servants’ areas including the Butler’s Pantry and beyond.
 With so much to see and do at Biltmore during your getaway, stay overnight at The Inn (above), Village Hotel (below), or one of our private historic cottages to ensure you have time to experience it all.
 1. Stay Overnight to Make the Most of Your Visit Both The Inn on Biltmore Estate® and Village Hotel on Biltmore Estate® offer an exciting opportunity to stay overnight on the property, ensuring you have time to see and do it all.
 Take your time while enjoying Downton Abbey: The Exhibition, and take in all the glorious costumes from the series on display at The Biltmore Legacy in Antler Hill Village.